elastic/ecs/rfcs/text/0000-multiple-users.md

 ## Source data

-Here are some concrete examples of events with multiple user and user roles.
+Here are some concrete examples of events with multiple users and user roles.

-### Linux user creation
+### Linux IAM and privilege escalation

 Here's a typical set of log about a user creation on Linux.